 Industry Analysis & Industry Trends

-Over the past five years, the industry has had to contend with adverse climatic conditions, rising production costs and an increasingly health-conscious marketplace.
-There have been dramatic changes in milk prices, largely due to rapidly rising demand from Asian markets.
+Over the past five years, the Milk and Cream Processing industry has had to contend with adverse climatic conditions, rising production costs and an increasingly health-conscious marketplace.
+There have been dramatic changes in milk prices over the period, largely due to rapidly rising demand from Asian markets.
 Numerous adverse conditions have forced industry producers to absorb some of the cost increases, resulting in lower profit margins.
-Industry players have benefited from clever product and packaging innovations, particularly in the product segment that offers lower fat, full-cream options to cater for a growing customer base.
-In the five years through 2014-15, industry revenue is estimated to grow at an annualised 0.2% to reach $1.9 billion... purchase to read more
+However, industry players have benefited from product innovations, particularly with lower fat, full-cream options that catering to those both taste and health consciousness.
+Despite this, the industry faced competitive pressures and tough supply-side conditions early in the period... purchase to read more